 - ½ tsp.
 Thyme

 - 4 Cups of your favorite spaghetti or marinara sauce.

 Preheat oven to 425°F.

-Add all the ingredients to a bowl and blend well with your hands.
+Add all the ingredients except the sauce to a bowl and blend well with your hands.

 Heat a large skillet on medium high heat.